Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

 \begin{theorem} Suppose the distribution of $(Y_{t},D_{t},X_{t})_{t=1}^{T}$ is observed for $T={2p}+1$ periods, and that Assumptions \ref{assn:kl_independence}-\ref{assn:kl_regularity} hold.
 Then $\theta$ is point identified. \end{theorem}

-The proof of this theorem relies on the normality of the error term $\epsilon_{t}(d)$.
 The first step is to show, from Assumptions~\ref{assn:kl_independence} and~\ref{assn:kl_normality} and Lemma~\ref{lemma:conjugate} that $Y_{t}$ is normally distributed conditional on lagged outcomes $Y^{t-1}$, assignments $D^{t}$, covariates $X^{t}$ and the known component of the latent individual effect, $X^{*}_{k}$.
 This implies that $Y_{t}$ conditional on $(Y^{t-1}, D^{t},X^{t})$ is a Gaussian mixture distribution parameterized by $X^{*}_{k}$.
 Then under the compact support and non-degeneracy assumptions (Assumptions \ref{assn:kl_support} (A)-(C)), one can apply a result from \citet{bruni1985identifiability} to identify the aforementioned mixture distribution up to an affine transformation of $X^{*}_k$.
 Next, the normalization and regularity assumptions (Assumptions \ref{assn:kl_norm}-\ref{assn:kl_regularity}) are used to pin down the affine transformation, leading to identification of the distribution of $(Y^{T},D^{T},X^{T},X^{*}_{k})$.
-Knowledge of this distribution identifies the components of the model related to the known component of the latent individual effect, namely $\left\{\{\beta_{t},\lambda_{t}^{k},h_{t}\}_{t=1}^{T},F_{X^{*}_{k},X_{1}}\right\}$.
-The final step is to disentangle the effect of the learned component ($X^{*}_u$) and uncertainty ($\epsilon_{t}(d))$ in order to identify $\left\{\{\lambda_{t}^{u},\sigma_{t}^{2}\}_{t=1}^{T},\Sigma_{u}\right\}$.
+Knowledge of this distribution identifies the components of the model related to the known component of the individual latent effect, namely $\left\{\{\beta_{t},\lambda_{t}^{k},h_{t}\}_{t=1}^{T},F_{X^{*}_{k},X_{1}}\right\}$.
+The final step is to disentangle the effect of the learned component ($X^{*}_u$) and the idiosyncratic uncertainty ($\epsilon_{t}(d))$ in order to identify $\left\{\{\lambda_{t}^{u},\sigma_{t}^{2}\}_{t=1}^{T},\Sigma_{u}\right\}$.
 This is done by showing that the joint distribution of $(Y^{T},D^{T},X^{T})$ conditional on $X^{*}_{k}$, suitability weighted by the assignment probabilities, is a normal-weighted mixture of normal distributions.
 This allows us to identify $\left\{\{\lambda_{t}^{u},\sigma_{t}^{2}\}_{t=1}^{T},\Sigma_{u}\right\}$ from the second moments of the reweighted distribution.
-We refer the interested reader to Section \ref{sec:proofs_kl} for a formal derivation.
+We refer the interested reader to Section \ref{sec:proofs_kl} for a formal derivation.\footnote{Note that, while we assume for simplicity that $T=2p+1$, extension to a larger horizon $T$ is straightforward.
+The same applies for the pure learning model considered in Section \ref{sec:l}.}

 \begin{remark}[\textbf{Compact support assumption}] Assumption \ref{assn:kl_support} (B) imposes that the known component of the latent individual effect has bounded support.
 In applications, it is common to assume $X^{*}_{k}$ has finite support with known cardinality.
 Assumption \ref{assn:kl_support} (B) relaxes this restriction in the sense that the number of support points of $X^{*}_{k}$ need not be known a priori, and indeed may be infinite.\footnote{Compactness is used in particular to apply the Stone-Weierstrass approximation theorem, which plays an important role in the identification proof of \citet[Theorem 1]{bruni1985identifiability}.} \end{remark}